Why This Matters

 Tuition and fees take care of the expense of attendance for one year of school, but do not cover room and board, which is an additional cost you will incur if you live on campus.
-Yet, many students wind up paying under maximum tuition because they qualify for financial aid along with other reductions.
+Bear in mind many students have financial aid and scholarships that lower their total cost.

 Check out the table below to find 2016 - 2017 school year costs.